HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 \end{bmatrix}
 $$

-The last column contains the numbers for which we want to compute the gcd, and we will do elementary row operations on this last last column, to effectively execute the reduction steps of the Euclidean algorithm.
+The last column contains the numbers for which we want to compute the gcd, and we will do elementary row operations on this last column, to effectively execute the reduction steps of the Euclidean algorithm.
 Crucially however, we apply these row operations to the whole augmented matrix.
 If we let $$\rho_i$$ stand for the $$i$$-th row, then the first step of executing the algorithm looks like this:

 $$